tjde/Market/README.md

 ##### E. Software Usage
 Identify and describe the software to be used in your App.

+The software we used were the following:

+- Trello – For ideation, overall task list and user stories
+- Monday – For actual development timeline overview and task allocation
+- Balsamiq Cloud – For Wireframing
+- Pexel – For moodboarding
+- ERD Software online – For creating our entity relationship diagram
+- Github – To hold our git repo
+- Slack – To communicate and share documentation

 ##### F. Database
 Identify the database to be used in your App and provide a justification for your choice.